-Well, if you are looking for the highest concentration of mammals in the world, look no further.
+And, if you are looking for the highest concentration of mammals in the world, look no further.
 Seriously?
-We imagined the most mammals in the world would be in Africa on the Serengeti during the Great Migration.
-All those wildebeests, zebras, and gazelles coming together, but we were wrong.
+We imagine the most mammals in the world would be in Africa on the Serengeti during the Great Migration.
+All those wildebeests, zebras, and gazelles coming together, but we are wrong.

 Luckily, bats are some of the best mothers of all.
 They groom, nurse, and teach their youngsters to fly.
 The babies nurse for 4-5 weeks and then start venturing out with their moms.

 All the while, they are eating literally tons of insects every night, helping keep mosquito and other pesky insect populations at bay.
 In a single night, the bats from Bracken Cave can eat 140 tons of insects, saving farmers thousands of dollars in unneeded pesticides for their crops.
-How impressive is that!
+Now that is impressive!

 So who owns this magnificent bat cave?
-The cave is owned by Bat Conservation International (BCI) who limits access to the cave in order to minimize disruption to the bat colony.
+The cave is owned by Bat Conservation International (BCI) who limits access to the cave.
+Reservations are required in order to minimize disruption to the bat colony.
 The property surrounding the cave was saved from development through a joint effort by BCI, The Nature Conservancy, and the City of San Antonio.
 Talk about a conservation success story.

 For us, it was one of the most moving, mind-blowing experiences either of us have ever had.
 Ever!
 Who knew 20 million (give or take a few million) bats live in a cave and come roaring out every night in search of insects.
 And each one of those bats is caring for a pup inside the cave when they return at dawn.